deathworlders/online/content/books/deathworlders/chapter-05-deliverance.md

 "The Dominion couldn't find whatever passes for their ass with whatever passes for their hands without three policy meetings and a vote."
 Jenkins replied, tersely.
 It wasn't *quite* a snap, and certainly not aimed at the officer, but there was definitely bitterness in the way he said it.
 "It's all there in the manual."

 "And what's in the manual is disturbing."
 Tremblay said.
 He turned a page, and arched an eyebrow.
-"Roswell Greys? *Really*?"
+"Roswell Greys? *Really?"*

 "That was pretty much my reaction."
 Jenkins said.
 He had a resigned expression as one of the scientists laid a ruler against his scalp and took a picture.